liauhyj/GDipSA-.Net-Core-CA-Team-4/README.md

 The objective of this CA is to create a shopping cart page.

+For more information on the requirements/deliverables for the CA, please refer to CA_Project_Specs_revised.docx.

 ## An overview of what I did for this project

 1) Coded 4 out of the 6 controllers (i.e. all controllers except Checkout Controller and MyPurchasesController